jasonmacduffie/isles-of-maga/README.md

 Classes
 -------
-Any race/class combination is possible for NPCs, including multi-classing.
-It is up to the GM whether to limit the players in this way.
-In particular, Fighter/Magic-Users are common in Maga among Dwarves and Humans, and Magic-Users are common among Halflings.
+There are no race/class restrictions whatsoever, at least from a lore perspective.
+Fighter/Magic-Users are common in Maga among Dwarves and Humans, and Magic-Users are common among Halflings, for example.
+The GM is free to restrict players in this manner, but there is no inherent reason why any race cannot become any class.

 Magic
 -----